ericmuckley/contract-copilot/DELIVERABLES/AI_ARTIFACTS.md

 - Change my POST function to take the user's request, then use my `streamInference` function to stream back the LLM response from the POST endpoint.

 - Make the textarea in this component look good, and it should auto expand when text is added/removed, so it fits the size of the text.
 When the user clicks the "enter" button while the text area is focused, have it trigger a function called "handleSubmit"

+- Look at my Chatbot component, and my server endpoint that produces a readable stream.
+When the user submits a chat message, it should send a post request to my server endpoint and create a stream of response objects back.
+Finish my chatbot component by adding a `ChatHistory` compnent in it, showing the chat messages including the newest content as its streamed in real-time.